Sydney to Adelaide Outback Drive

 Menindee Lakes and Kinchega National Park

-110 km south east of Broken Hill, contains the beautiful saucershaped overflow lakes of the Darling River.
-The lake provides a most important breeding ground for a wide variety of waterbirds, including herons, ibises, spoonbills and black swan.
-Walking tracks through forests of river red gums and scenic drives follow the course of the river and the lake shores.The water-soaked landscape is particularly photogenic at the 'magic hour' of dawn and dusk.
+Menindee Lake provides an important breeding ground for a variety of waterbirds, including herons, ibises, spoonbills and black swan.
+Walking tracks take you through forests of river red gums.
+Scenic drives follow the course of the Darling River and the lake shores.The water-soaked landscape is particularly photogenic at the 'magic hour' of dawn and dusk.
 Make the place home for a night in your campervan.

 Menindee Lakes, Kinchega National Park.
 Photo: phenomena_of_the_world via IG